astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 and if the code is self explanatory it's not necessary.

-Almost immediately after, he spoke for 2 minutes on how commenting is the worst (or so it felt like it, as I nodded along like 😐) and this is something they would watch out for and work on at the company and how you should be writing the most glorious code that does not need commenting.
+Almost immediately after, he spoke for 2 minutes on how commenting is the worst (or so it felt like, as I nodded along sadly) and this is something they would watch out for and work on at the company and how you should be writing the most glorious code that does not need commenting.